ConnorSweeneyDev/SimpleGameEngine/readme.md

 Go to the [releases](https://github.com/g-truc/glm/releases) page and download the one you want, extract it and replace the contents of the `external/include/glm` directory with the contents of the `glm` directory in the extracted folder.
 Make sure to delete the `CMakeLists.txt`, `copying.txt`, `glm.cppm` and `detail/glm.cpp` files as they are not needed.

-# Updating stb_image
-Go to the stb_image.h [file](https://github.com/nothings/stb/blob/master/stb_image.h) and download it as a raw file, then replace the file in `external/include/stb` directory with that file.